pronique/CakePHP-ProUtils-Plugin/readme.md

 * CsvExport        - adds the ability to export csv data from the model.
 * EventDispatcher        - adds CakeEvent dispatchers for all common Model callbacks.
+* Revisionable        - maintains a versioned copy of each record change in another table.

 ### CsvExportBehavior ###